-The Holy Land: Israelis and Palestinians Today (and Pledge Event)
+The Holy Land: Israelis and Palestinians Today

 This special weaves together both the Israeli and the Palestinian narratives.
 In Israel, we go from the venerable ramparts of Jerusalem to the vibrant modern skyline of Tel Aviv.
 In Palestine, we harvest olives near Hebron, visit a home in Bethlehem, and pop into a university in Ramallah.
 We also learn about security walls, disputed settlements, and the persistent challenges facing the region.

 Promotional Tool Kit

 The Holy Land: Israelis and Palestinians Today [64 words]